December 31st

 Commentary:

 Like they say, you get the best out of others when you give the best of yourself.
-That begins with the attitude we give with.
+That begins with the attitude with which we give.
 Humility is the only way.
 The value of a person resides in what and how he gives; not what he is capable of receiving.
-For, it is in giving that we receive!
+For, it is in giving that we receive.
 The manner of giving is worth much more than the material itself.

 pada vigrahaH: